Mournful Congregation

-Mournful Congregation is a funeral doom metal band from Adelaide, South Australia, which was founded in 1993, and has included members of Chalice, Cauldron Black Ram and Esoteric.
+Mournful Congregation are an Australian funeral doom metal band from Adelaide, South Australia, which was founded in 1993, and has included members of Chalice, Cauldron Black Ram and Esoteric.

 History

 Beginnings (1993–2009)

 During the 1990s the band released three demos; the last of these Tears From A Grieving Heart was re-released on vinyl in 2001.
 All of the band's demo releases were included, alongside their side of the split single with Worship, The Epitome of Gods and Men Alike, on the double CD The Dawning of Mournful Hymns released in 2002.
 Another 7" split single with the band Stabat Mater, A Slow March to the Burial, was released in 2004.
 2005 saw the release of the band's first LP release The Monad of Creation.
 Despite the LP's release date, some of the material dates back to the band's earliest period of recordings in 1994.
 In 2009, the band performed live for the first time in their fifteen-year existence.
 They played four Australian shows, followed up by a further 17 shows throughout Europe to promote their album The June Frost, released that year.